ardx3000/Ecommerce-Web-Application/README.md

 # Ecommerce application for local jobs
+# The project is not done but I will nor work on it for a while
 A web application oriented for customers to post and find local day-by-day jobs.

 ## Tech stack: